Southern Wake Campus

 Prepares briefing materials to present to ITS Department leadership concerning vulnerabilities, security exposures, risks and impact of each to the institution.

 Develops and monitors processes for ensuring authorized access to college resources including permission violations and approving the revoking of permissions as needed.

 Participates in departmental risk assessments, security reporting and incident management as established by state guidelines and internal policies.

 Ensures compliance with a variety of information security standards including the NC Department of IT, General Data Protection Regulation (GDPR), National Institute of Technology's (NIST) Cyber Security Framework (CSF) standards and the Payment Card Institute (PCI) by implementing and managing security protocols within IT infrastructure, data protection and hardening of software applications.

 Demonstrated experience in Internet and network security products and platforms, including intrusion detection, intrusion prevention, incident response, vulnerability assessments and penetration testing.

-Comprehensive understanding of industry standards and requirements for information security management, state and federal statutes and third-party security assessments.
+General understanding of industry standards and requirements for information security management, state and federal statutes and third-party security assessments.

-Strong leadership skills and ability to work effectively with college leaders and IT engineering, operations, and support staff.
+Ability to work effectively with college leaders and IT engineering, operations, and support staff.

-Excellent knowledge of information security alerts, threat trends, intrusion analysis, malware, anomalous behavior, forensic research and incident response protocols.
+Demonstrated knowledge of information security alerts, threat trends, intrusion analysis, malware, anomalous behavior, forensic research and incident response protocols.

 Strong analytical, project management and team-oriented interpersonal skills.